ramashish786/finance-Dashboard-using-ADF-and-Snowflake/README.md

 ![s27](https://github.com/user-attachments/assets/a7b869ce-a783-4da1-8dce-04cac0490dcd)

-Let's check if I add data in the snowflake table is reflected in Power BI or not
+Let's check, if I add data in the snowflake table is it reflected in Power BI or not?

 ![s29](https://github.com/user-attachments/assets/95f6bbe0-e957-45d4-9da4-00becdc801c6)